Today In History logo TIH

 1297

-King Denis of Portugal and King Ferdinand IV of Castile signed the Treaty of Alcañices to finalize their shared frontier and seal a lasting friendship.
-This papal-mediated agreement ended decades of border skirmishes, establishing a stable boundary that remains largely unchanged between the two nations today.
+King Denis of Portugal and King Ferdinand IV of Castile signed the Treaty of Alcañices on September 12, 1297, formalizing the border between their kingdoms with papal mediation.
+The agreement ended decades of territorial disputes along the frontier, establishing a boundary that remains largely intact between modern Portugal and Spain.
+Denis used the peace to redirect Portuguese resources toward maritime exploration and agricultural development.

 1309